 application.
 Lawyer works closely with client to ensure revised documentation accurately reflects his or her current financial

 situation.
-Lawyer will also personally prepare client for their interview, which includes an extensive 1 on 1 coaching session.
+Lawyer will also personally prepare client for their interview, which includes an extensive one on one coaching session.
 If

 necessary, a qualified interpreter will be present to assist with this interview preparation.
 Please note: in certain situations, the